astralDAO/devgrants/open-grant-proposals/open-proposal-astral-protocol.md

 # Maintenance and Upgrade Plans

-The completion of the first iteration of the astral-protocol, the GeoDID method specification and the Geolocker spatial dapp are only the first steps of a bigger vision.
+The completion of the first iteration of the astral-protocol and the GeoDID method specification are only the first steps of a bigger vision.
 We will not only continue to use the GeoDIDs ourselves but also use it in conjunction with real-world partners we will cooperate with, e.g. 4 Earth Intelligence.
 On top of that, we will continue to expand on the fundamentals described above.
 This can for example include ideas like:

 - R&D privacy preserving GeoDIDs, where data owners can restrict access to the data asset, using a proxy re-encryption scheme or a secure-enclave computation system.
 - Leverage on Layer 2 networks on Ethereum to cut down substantially on transaction fee costs so that the dApp can be scaled and massified.